UK falls silent on anniversary of Russian invasion as Sunak praises Ukrainian bravery

 After the national pause, the Ukrainian national anthem was sung.

-Hundreds of people, many of them wrapped in Ukraine’s blue and yellow flag national flag, braved the cold to attend a vigial at London’s Trafalgar Square last night, which was coordinated by the US, UK and Ukrainian embassies.
+Hundreds of people, many of them wrapped in Ukraine’s blue and yellow flag national flag, braved the cold to attend a vigil at London’s Trafalgar Square last night, which was coordinated by the US, UK and Ukrainian embassies.

 An emotional Dame Helen Mirren called for “peace” and “democracy” for Ukraine as she recited a poem by one of the country’s most celebrated writers at the event.